It starts with clarity

 Over the years Vestige has watched organizations struggle with their cybersecurity.
 Let’s face it, every organization is playing a cat-and-mouse game with bad actors that seek to do harm to an organization.
 It almost seems like an endless set of choices that can be made when approaching your cybersecurity.
 Where to start?
 And then where do you spend your precious resources – time, labor, and dollars?
 Having a plan ensures that you can answer these crucial questions.

-A critical first-step to a proactive cyber defense strategy is performing an Assessment of your digital environment.
+A critical first-step to a proactive cyber defense strategy is performing a cybersecurity risk assessment of your digital environment.

-Vestige offers numerous types of assessments to locate security gaps that impact your environment.
+Vestige offers numerous types of cybersecurity assessment services to locate security gaps that impact your environment.
 While varying in the motivation and specifics for these assessments, the ultimate goal is to provide a baseline and a meaningful plan of attack so that you gain the clarity you need to attack the organization’s cybersecurity in the most robust, economical and impactful manner.

 Vestige’s Cybersecurity Assessments include: